-- ISO range between 100 and 400 is a golden opportunity for portraits sunny weather.
+- ISO range between 100 and 400 is a golden opportunity for portraits in sunny weather.

 - Control the f-stop to maintain the depth of the field.
 So if you want, deeper depth of field, lower the aperture.
-Generally, for portraits, the aperture should be set to wide, such as f/1.2-f/4, as they lead to a blurred background.
+Generally, the aperture should be set too wide for portraits, such as f/1.2-f/4, as they lead to a blurred background.

 - For more focused background and sharper shots, increase the aperture by 2-3 stops than the lowest possible.
 These f-stops, such as those between f/5.6 and f/8, the aperture will be the sharpest point of the lens.

 - To take advantage of the camera’s meter is essential to monitor shutter speed as well.
 The goal should be to achieve center reading.
-Then just take a test picture and assess LCD screen and the histogram
+Then take a test picture and assess the LCD screen and the histogram.

 - The general rule is to set the Shutter speed approximately two times the focal length of the lens.
 If you shoot with a 24mm prime lens, you set the lowest shutter speed of 1/60th to prevent camera shaking and picture blurring.
 However, it isn’t the best shutter speed for portraits in all situations.
 In case your mirrorless camera or a lens features a built-in stabilization, or you shoot with a tripod, setting lower shutter speeds is advisable.